-When adopting a kitten, it's common to see very young animals for sale or adoption.
-While it may be commonplace, placing the kitten in a new home when it's too young can be dangerous.
-If removed from their mothers' too soon, kitten's lose out on essential nutrients.
+When looking to adopt a kitten, it's common to see very young cats for sale or for adoption.
+But while it may be commonplace, placing a kitten in a new home at too young of an age can be detrimental to the cat.

 Mother cats will typically start to wean their kittens off their milk at one month of age.
-That does not mean that the kittens are ready to go home, however; the process is slow and can take several weeks.
+This does not mean that this is the time that the kittens can go home, though.

-If the mother cat perhaps did not survive the birth, was not healthy enough to care for kittens, got hit by a car or if a litter of kittens being abandoned at a shelter -- the kittens can still get the necessary nutrients and lead a healthy life with the help of humans.
+If the mother cat perhaps did not survive the birth, was not healthy enough to care for kittens, got hit by a car, or if a litter of kittens was abandoned at a shelter, the kittens can still get the necessary nutrition they need and lead a healthy life with the help of humans.

 Some shelters will use a foster lactating cat to both nurse the kittens and socialize them or bottle feed the kittens with kitten milk replacement formula.